by-jp/www.byjp.me/content/notes/twitter/860849128724713472/index.md

 - imported
 - from-twitter
 ---
 Why are country pub toilets always the coldest place in the building?
-And how on earth are they somehow colder than outside?\!
+And how on earth are they somehow colder than outside?!